 Now Pugsley tore across the trail and into the trees.
 He went up one ravine, then down another.
 Joe didn’t have to call him back, since Pugsley always returned to his master.

 When they came to the river Pastor Maxwell put on his chest waders.
 Then tied a pope to a tree by the water’s edge.
 After crossing over he tied the strong yellow rope to another tree.
 Low and then higher up.
 And he returned to the same side he had left.

 When it was finished everyone saw it was like a walkway.
 One line was on the bottom for feet and the other shoulder high to hold onto.

-This would allow each boy to cross the stream without getting wet.
+This allowed each boy to cross the stream without getting wet; and everyone crossed safely.

 “I did it!”
 Joe yelled.
 He acted brave even though he was afraid of heights.
 And didn’t even fall in the water.

 “If you do, you’ll only get wet,” Larry had said.
 But no one did.

 The hike continued after everyone crossed the river.
 There was more snow on this side.
 And crunching sounds filled the air.
 But the spring thaw and burst of sunshine meant it would not last.
 Joe was happy to be in the woods, as young legs stretched with each step.